TREASURIES-US bonds gain on French bank safety fears

-* 10-, 30-year yield gap expands ahead of Thursday auction (Updates prices)
+* 10-, 30-year yield gap expands ahead of Thursday auction (Adds comments, updates prices, recasts)

 By Karen Brettell